George Szell: Early career

 Szell credited Strauss as being a major influence on his conducting style.
 Much of Szell's baton technique, the Cleveland Orchestra's lean, transparent sound and Szell's willingness to be an orchestra builder, were influenced by Strauss.
 The two remained friends after Szell left the Royal Court Opera in 1919; even after World War II, when Szell had settled in the United States, Strauss kept track of how his protégé was doing.

 In the fifteen years during and after World War 1, Szell worked with opera houses and orchestras in Europe: in Berlin, Strasbourg — where he succeeded Otto Klemperer at the Municipal Theatre — Prague, Darmstadt, and Düsseldorf, before becoming principal conductor, in 1924, of the Berlin Staatsoper, which had replaced the Royal Opera.
 In 1923 he conducted the premiere of Hans Gál's opera Die heilige Ente in Düsseldorf.
+He was engaged as First Kapellmeister at the Berlin State Opera from 1924 to 1929.
+At the same time, he directed the Berlin Radio Symphony Orchestra and taught at the Berlin Academy of Music (from 1927 to 1930), making recordings with the Vienna Philharmonic.

+From 1936 to 1939, he led the Scottish National Orchestra and, from 1937 to 1939, the Resident Orchestra of The Hague.
+In 1939, Szell returned to Prague as General Music Director and Director of the Prague State Opera.
+The Prague Masonic Grand Lodge "Lessing of the Three Rings" lists him as a member under the name "Georg Szell."

 Move to the U.S.

-At the outbreak of war in Europe in 1939, Szell was returning via the U.S. from an Australian tour; he ended up settling with his family in New York City.
+At the outbreak of war in Europe in 1939, Szell was returning via the U.S. from an Australian tour and ended up settling with his family in New York City.
 From 1940 to 1945 he taught composition, orchestration, and music theory at the Mannes College of Music in Manhattan; his composition students at Mannes included George Rochberg and Ursula Mamlok.
+He made his Metropolitan Opera debut in 1942; he conducted the orchestra regularly for the next four years.
+In 1946, Szell became a naturalized U. S. citizen.